brownben/bang/docs.md

 The `const` keyword creates a variable which cannot be reassigned, composite structures like dictionaries and lists can be modified if they are immutable.
 The `let` keyword creates a variable which cannot be reassigned.

-Keywords that cannot be used as variable identifiers are: `and, or, if, else, while, null, true, false, let, const, return`
+Keywords that cannot be used as variable identifiers are: `and, or, if, else, while, null, true, false, let, const, return, import, as, from`

 The identifier `_` is a placeholder, it always has the value of null, and does not need to be defined.
 It cannot take any other value, and if assigned to it will just be ignored.